-Shinto Shrine of Shusse Inari in America provides Yaku-Barai/Yaku-Yoke and Setsubun-no-Harae services with mystic rituals that have been passed down through generations of the priest’s family.
+Shinto Shrine of Shusse Inari in America provides Yaku-Barai/Yaku-Yoke and Setsubun-no-Harae ceremonies with mystic rituals that have been passed down through generations of the priest’s family.

 Setsubun-no-Harae Package Plan List

-Please select one of the following plans and mail us hitogata (and/or katashiro), application form, and donation service fee via check or PayPal.
-We will hold the Setsubuni-no-Harae service on February 2nd with your hitogata (and/or katashiro), then notify you after completion of the service.
+Please select one of the following plans and mail us hitogata (and/or katashiro), application form, and donation via check or PayPal.
+We will hold the Setsubuni-no-Harae service on February 2nd with your hitogata (and/or katashiro) and notify you after completing of the ceremony.